Donrwalsh/syxer/README.md

 - [x] Does grouping Double Bogeys and Double Bogey+s together change the overall stroke score?
   - yes, but this was an administrative decision for record-keeping so it can stay this way.
 (I happened to code with this assumption so we good here)
 - [ ] When we're talking No Stats for partial data, how does Makes play into that?
+  - Makes will also be empty in a no stats situation,
 - [ ] In the event that a player does not make a selection in time for kickoff, what happens?
 Is a default selection made or are they penalized and required to make a selection after data starts rolling in?

 ## Train of Thought / Working Notes